JacobStephens2/15-east-creative-website/src/content/services/expert-results.md

 weight: 2
 ---

 With our experience in design, print, and project management, we have provided clients with expertise and results that delight.
-We are a professional resource at every stage to partner with you in the design process for print or web.
+We are a professional resource at every stage to partner with you in the design process for print or&nbsp;web.